 If you purchased individual bonds for the income they provide and plan to hold the bonds until maturity, you may not have given much thought to whether you’d be able to sell them if you wanted to or how cost-efficient it is to do so when building a portfolio.
 This concept is known as liquidity.

 Liquid investments can be bought and sold with relative ease and without a significant change in price.
 Liquidity declines whenever it becomes more difficult to trade an investment due to an imbalance in the number of buyers and sellers or because of price volatility.
-In the case of bonds, investors should understand what professional bond traders already know: the bond market isn't always instantly liquid, and some bonds are easier to trade than others.
+In the case of bonds, investors should understand that the bond market isn't always instantly liquid, and some bonds are easier to trade than others.

-FINRA is issuing this alert to educate investors about bond liquidity, and the potential for decreased liquidity and investment losses for those who sell their bonds before maturity at a time of market stress.
+While liquidity varies from bond to bond, the potential for decreased liquidity and investment losses exists for investors who sell their bonds before maturity at a time of market stress.
 For example, rising interest rates generally cause bond prices to fall, which in turn can be accompanied by a bond market sell-off that might further depress bond prices.
-An increase in interest rates also could make it more challenging to sell a bond at a desirable price, especially bonds with longer duration.
-Similarly, a credit scare across an industry sector or with respect to a particular issue can have a dramatic liquidity impact.
+An increase in interest rates might also make it more challenging to sell a bond at a desirable price, especially bonds with longer duration.
+Similarly, a credit scare across an industry sector or with respect to a particular issue might have a dramatic liquidity impact.

 Not all investments are bought and sold the same way.
 A market's structure dictates how trading takes place and impacts the liquidity of what is traded.